Occasional Overdraft Service - Service Description Policy

 Each person on the account also agrees that if the bank receives an opt-in notice, you jointly and severally (individually) are liable and agree to repay the bank for all advances extended to you from your overdraft fees for discretionary paying or returning any item that created an overdraft or any item deposited that is returned.

 Fresno, CA 93720

 What Are Some Other Alternatives to Cover Overdrafts?

 - Link your checking account to a checking or savings account you have with the bank.
 If you overdraw your checking account, the bank can transfer funds from your designated account to cover overdrafts in your checking account.

 - Apply for an overdraft line of credit with the bank or apply for a loan (subject to credit approval).
 If you overdraw your account, the bank will lend you the funds by using your line of credit to cover the overdraft.
 You will pay interest on this loan, and there may be an annual fee.
 However, the overall costs may be less than the costs incurred under the Occasional Overdraft Service plans.

-This service is available only to eligible personal checking accounts primarily used for personal and household purposes and certain Sole Proprietorship accounts.
-Money Market, Student Checking and Minor accounts are not eligible.
+This service is available only to eligible personal checking accounts primarily used for personal and household purposes and certain Small Business Checking accounts.
+Minor Savings, Money Market, Student Checking and Minor accounts are not eligible.